Graphic of a white delivery truck in the middle of a gray map of the United States.

 For state-specific details, check out our state-by-state guide to affiliate nexus laws.

+If you make more than a few interstate sales, determining when and where you need to charge sales tax on your out-of-state sales can become a full-time job.
 Don’t just take my word for it.
 “Today, even a small online seller could have a customer in every state,” wrote the Government Accountability Office (GAO) in 2022.
 “With every sale, a seller has to determine whether nexus, physical or economic, has been met, and potentially collect and remit tax.”

-So what now?
+So, what now?

-If you’re not sure if and where you may have economic nexus, our free sales tax risk assessment may be a good place to start.
+If you’re not sure if or where you may have economic nexus, our free sales tax risk assessment may be a good place to start.
 If you’re pretty sure you have nexus in one or more states where you’re not registered for sales tax, you may want to consider a nexus study and/or consulting with a trusted tax advisor.

 When it comes time to register for sales tax, calculate and collect sales tax, and file sales tax returns in multiple states, Avalara’s suite of tax automation products and services can help.
 Learn about automating sales tax compliance at avalara.com.